+Course Content

-Course Content AS Level A2 Level At AS Level you will study: At A2 Level you will study: AS 1: Forces, Energy and Electricity Investigates physical quantities and scalars and vectors, which are required in all branches of the subject.
+AS Level A2 Level

+At AS Level you will study: At A2 Level you will study:

+AS 1: Forces, Energy and Electricity Investigates physical quantities and scalars and vectors, which are required in all branches of the subject.
 Students explore Newtonian mechanics and electricity.
 A2 1: Deformation of Solids, Thermal Physics, Circular Motion, Oscillations and Atomic and Nuclear Physics Builds on the mechanics foundation in Unit AS 1.
 Thermal Physics connects the properties of gases to the basic principles of kinetic theory.

-AS 2: Waves, Photons and Astronomy , Examines ideas about waves and introduces quantum A2 2: Fields, Capacitors and Particle Physics theory and the concept of wave-particle duality Shows students how action-at-a-distance forces arise between bodies that are separated from one another.
+AS 2: Waves, Photons and Astronomy

+Examines ideas about waves and introduces quantum theory and the concept of wave-particle duality.

-AS 3: Practical Techniques and Data AnalysisGives students the opportunity to develop practical techniques, including analysis, evaluation, design and communication.
+AS 3: Practical Techniques and Data Analysis Gives students the opportunity to develop practical techniques, including analysis, evaluation, design and communication.